Zakho SC: New stadium

 On June 3, 2015 Zakho FC celebrated the opening of their new stadium, known as Zakho International Stadium with an unofficial friendly against the Iraqi national team.
 The match was notable as Shwan Jalal made his Iraq debut and kept a clean sheet in a 2-0 victory for Iraq.
 Despite this, the new stadium has been a success and the club's fans hope there will be bright times ahead for Zakho FC.

-Premier League
+Iraqi Stars League

-Zakho continued to compete in the Iraqi Premier League.
-In 2015-16 the club narrowly missed out on progression to the elite league, finishing 5th in their area group just one point behind the final elite league spot.

-Zakho now competes in the unified Iraqi Premier League which has eliminated the initial stages based on area for one league containing all clubs.
-Zakho finished 16th in the 2016-17 season having won twice and drawn 16 times during the seasons 32 games.
-Zakho lost the other 14 games.
+Zakho SC finished third in the Iraqi Stars League during the 2024–25 season, accumulating 71 points (20 W–11 D–7 L) from 38 matches with a +32 goal difference.

+The club recorded standout victories, including a 5–0 win over Karbala on 5 October 2024 and a 6–2 triumph against Al‑Qasim on 9 February 2025.

+On 26 April 2025, Zakho SC's official Instagram account confirmed that head coach Talal Al-Bloushi had resigned.

+Shortly after, Abdul-Ghani Shahad was appointed as the new head coach.